 In summary, then, to answer the question of whether you should buy a cargo, crew or passenger Sprinter van for your campervan conversion, the popular consensus is that if buying new, or if you have a lot of choice, then go for the Cargo van.
 If you have more specialist needs or preferences, or find a good deal on a used Crew or Passenger van and can live with the drawbacks, then these are still options to consider.

-Should you get a rear-wheel-drive or 4×4 (AWD) Sprinter van?
+Which Sprinter van drivechain: Should you get a rear-wheel-drive or 4×4 (AWD) van?

 While having a 4×4 Sprinter van may come in handy, you do need to ask yourself (a) can I find a pre-owned 4×4 Sprinter van (very hard to find!) or am I happy to wait for many months for a brand new one, and (b) do I mind / can I afford the extra cost of the 4×4 engine (around $8k more than the RWD version when new, last time we checked).